hyperledger/fabric/docs/source/cc_launcher.md

     path: /builders/binary
 ```

 In this example, the implementation of "my-golang-builder" is contained within the `/builders/golang` directory and its build scripts are located in `/builders/golang/bin`.
-When the peer invokes any of the build scripts associated with "my-golang-builder", it will propagate only the values of the environment variables in the whitelist.
+When the peer invokes any of the build scripts associated with "my-golang-builder", it will propagate only the values of the environment variables in the `environmentWhitelist`.

 Note: The following environment variables are always propagated to external builders: